werf/werf/docs/pages/documentation/using_with_ci_cd_systems.md

 ### Configure a CI/CD job to access the Docker Registry

-You are forced to use a private Docker Registry if your project involves any custom images (rather than publicly available) that have to be built for the project specifically.
+You probably need a private Docker Registry if your project involves any custom images (rather than publicly available) that have to be built for the project specifically.
 In such a case, the Docker Registry instance should be accessible from the CI/CD runner host (to publish newly built images) and from within your Kubernetes cluster (to pull those images).

 If you have configured the `docker` tool to access the private Docker Registry from your host, then `werf` would work with this Docker Registry right out-of-the-box, since it uses the same docker config settings (the default `~/.docker/` config directory or the `DOCKER_CONFIG` environment variable).